 Unless authority is withheld or names are stricken, it is intended that the shares covered by each proxy will be voted for the nominees listed.
 Votes that are withheld will be excluded entirely from the vote and will have no effect.
 The Company anticipates that all nominees listed in this Proxy Statement will be candidates when the election is held.
 However, if for any reason any nominee is not a candidate at that time, proxies will be voted for any substitute nominee designated by the Board of Directors (except where a proxy withholds authority with respect to the election of directors).
-The affirmative vote of the holders of a majority of the voting power of the stockholders represented at the meeting will be necessary to elect each of the nominees for director.
+The affirmative vote of a plurality of the votes cast will be necessary to elect each of the nominees for director.